latifian/latifian.github.io/_pages/about.md

   - /about.html
 ---

-I am a second year Ph.D. student in <a href="https://web.cs.toronto.edu">Department of Computer Science</a> at <a href="https://www.utoronto.ca">University of Toronto</a>.
+I am a third year Ph.D. student in <a href="https://web.cs.toronto.edu">Department of Computer Science</a> at the <a href="https://www.utoronto.ca">University of Toronto</a>.
 I am fortunate to be advised by <a href="http://www.cs.toronto.edu/~nisarg/">Nisarg Shah</a> and <a href="http://www.cs.toronto.edu/~bor/"> Allan Borodin</a>.
 Before joining here, I completed my undergraduate and master's studies in the <a href="http://ce.sharif.edu"> Department of Computer Engineering</a> at <a href="http://sharif.edu"> Sharif University of Technology </a> where I had the honor to be advised by <a href="http://sharif.ir/~ghodsi/?page=home">Mohammad Ghodsi</a>.

 **Research Intrests**

-- Design and Analysis of Algorithms
+- Computational Social Choice
 - Algorithmic Game Theory
-- Computational Social Choice
+- Mechanism Design